 History of Fundamental Analysis

-These two university professors developed methods for evaluating the intrinsic value of stocks using financial and economic data.
+These two university professors laid the foundation for scientific methods of estimating the intrinsic value of stocks by presenting analytical frameworks grounded in financial and economic data.

 Fundamental Factors Affecting Assets